Mike Arpaia

 At Moonfire, we believe that pre-seed and seed capital is underfunded in Europe.
 Europe captures less than 20% of global VC capital despite representing over 25% of GDP.
 On top of this, the rate of European Series A investment is increasing faster year over year.
 At Moonfire, we're helping proliferate a strong pre-seed and seed ecosystem of breakthrough entrepreneurs using software, data, and machine learning.

-Machine Learning for sourcing, screening, and evaluation
+Machine learning for sourcing, screening, and evaluation

 At Moonfire, I spend most of my time building systems which aim to use scalable data infrastructure and learned models to reason about all aspects of the venture capital lifecycle.